 All entries, Latest Entries or Date Range

-Click the 3 latest entries text.
-In the Flowsheet Configuration window, select whether you want to filter by Latest Entries or Date Range.
+Click the flowsheet filter field.
+In the Flowsheet Configuration window, select whether you want to filter by All entries, Latest Entries or Date Range.
 Enter the number of entries to view, or the date range.
 Click Apply.

 Reference Range or Expiry Date

 To view only flowsheet items that are outside the treatment reference range or only items which are past due, click the warning icon.
 Select Reference Range or Expiry Date, as appropriate.

 To hide specific data elements that may not apply to this patient, click the eye icon that appears when you hover over the element name.

 To add additional data elements to the flowsheet for this patient, see Adding a flowsheet data element.

 📌 Note: When you filter the flowsheet, the number of items hidden from view are displayed in red at the top of the eye icon.
-In the example below, 30 items are hidden.
+In the example below, 10 items are hidden.
 To remove the filters and display all flowsheet items, click the eye icon.
+You can also hide the Last Entry column by clicking the eye icon next to its name.

 Any filters applied are specific to this patient only, and will be applied the next time you open this flowsheet for this patient.